 This section is to identify the relevant tests for the part of the standard.
 It then looks, for each test, at the availability and adequacy of equipment, maintenance and calibration of the equipment, and capability to perform the test correctly.
 It also includes provision for comments and photos.
 It is expected that test laboratories/certification bodies will have minimum testing equipment in-house or an agreement/contract to borrow or rent testing equipment along with operating procedures and trained personnel that will be able to fulfil the requirements of the tests.
 The minimum testing equipment is denoted with an asterisk * throughout the TCD.
 It is allowed to have an agreement/contract to borrow or rent for tests where the equipment is also available in-house, e.g., to solve capacity issues, or for those tests that are not indicated with an asterisk.
 A comment shall be provided in the TCD for those tests that are not performed in-house documenting the ExCB/ExTL’s ability to select suitable contractors or subcontractors.

-The frequency of use for borrowed or rented equipment not also available in-house shall not be more than once every two years or less frequently.

 NOTE: Some examples when borrowing or renting may be used:

 Extremely large equipment that will not fit in an ExTL’s IP5X/6X chamber